rensilveira/HigiaPrototype/README.md

 ### Minimum Viable Product (MVP)

-Once we had our model, we were able to export it as a .mlmodel extension.
-This kind of extension can be converted to other common model as TensorFlow and then, be used on other platforms as well.
+Once we had our model, we were able to export it as a **.mlmodel** extension.
+This kind of extension can be converted to other common models, like TensorFlow, and then, be used on other platforms as well.

 As we wanted to proof the concept building a MVP as an iOS app to demonstrate the potential use of this technology, we used the model just like it was.